AveryClapp/Portfolio/portfolio-next/src/Blogs/low-latency-orderbook-worklog.md

 std::unordered_map<ID, Order *, IDHash> order_map_
 ```

-With this next round of changes, the benchmarks report an Order throughput of 1.85M Orders per second.
+With this next round of changes, the benchmarks report an order throughput of 1.85M Orders per second.

 ## Iteration 3: Smaller Optimizations